Roof Blisters: Roof Issues Explained

 If the blisters in a modified bitumen roof do not cross the laps between the rolls (see the picture at the top of the page), manufacturers will say that the blisters are not an issue, that they do not compromise the integrity of the roof, and will not normally repair them under their warranty.

-Useful Links for Roof Blisters
+Useful Links for Information about Roof Blisters

 3. Built-up Roofs: “Ways to Reduce Blistering in Built-Up Roofs” is a short, informative article available at the National Research Council Canada website.
 It includes a good explanation of how blisters form in built-up roofs.